 The 3 most popular land types are agricultural land, commercial land, and residential land (remove Malaysia from the list, and now you only have Korea and Japan as the two options where you can buy agricultural land).

 There’s a higher demand for farmland in Hokkaido as people tend to escape from the stressful city lives, going to more rural farming towns.

-Also, the commercial land prices are on the rise due to the boom in tourism, as the demand for new retail outlets, hotels and resorts increase.
+Also, commercial land prices are on the rise due to the boom in tourism, as the demand for new retail outlets, hotels, and resorts increases.

 Buying cheap land

 There are a lot of factors that can affect the price of land and its future appreciation.

 If your land is near a major road or a train station, the cost will be higher, but the price appreciation will be higher for such property.